cmlcode/2048/README.md

 * Tests Written

 ## GUI
-In progress
+* Runs by default
+* Only have colors up to 2048 tile
+* No High score value yet

 ## To Do
-* GUI creation
+* Finish GUI
 * Comment Code
 * Finish testing
 * Create Local User System